DiegoM-DEV/DiegoM-DEV/README.md

 ### Hi there 👋

-<p>My name is Diego a software developer from Italy with a strong interest for web applications, microservice, AI and cyber security</p>
+<p>My name is Diego a computer science studend from Italy with interest for product management and research</p>

 <!--<p>🌱 I’m currently learning golang</p>-->